-Making a Malay Bird Kite is half the fun with our easy pattern and blank canvas to inspire creativity
+Making a Kite is only half the fun

 We have made it easier than ever to enjoy kite flying by making the whole experience memorable.
-The kits are easy to use and come with a sample pattern kite to follow.
-The decorating of the kite is fun for children because they can use their favorite colors, symbols and patterns to make something that is their very own.
-The best part is that the flat, two-stick malay bird kite is one of the easiest to fly.
+The kits are easy to assemble and come with a sample kite pattern to build ahead of time.
+Decorating the kite is fun for children because they can use their favorite colors, symbols and patterns to make something that is their very own.
+The best part is that the flat, two-stick Malay bird kite is one of the easiest to fly.
 You need only scissors, tape and whatever materials you want to use for decorating the kite.
 (Since these patterns are plastic, you need to use permanent markers.
 Any marker that is water soluble will only smear on the plastic.)

 - Pre-cut birch sticks, 24“ long (2 per kite)